Guidelines for committee actions

 To be removed from Probation:

-• Students removed from Final Probation remain on Probation for at least one semester.
+- Students removed from Probation remain on Academic Caution for at least one semester.

 III.
 FINAL PROBATION

 This designation appears on the student’s permanent academic record.
-Students on Final Probation are not eligible to participate in off-campus study programs, Ford/Knight projects, or co-curricular activities or organizations.
-Students on Final Probation may not take more than 15 credit hours in the coming semester.
-Incompletes may be requested only with medical documentation.
+Students on Final Probation are not eligible to apply for and participate in off-campus study programs, Epic Advantage experiences, and Faculty/Student Collaborative Research projects, and can not hold leadership positions in campus organizations.

-A student on Final Probation who is not making normal academic progress or not attending classes may be asked to leave the campus and suspended for the remainder of the semester.
+A student on Final Probation who is not making normal academic progress or not attending classes may be suspended for the remainder of the semester and asked to leave the campus.

 Credit Hours